SheroukRashed/Store-API/README.md

 ## Steps to Run The project

+### 1. Download The dependencies
+Run yarn or npm i in your terminal at the project root.

 ### 2. Env File
 Create a .env file in the project root and add the following environment variables